Finger Test Probes & Accessibility Testing Probes

 - UL-style test finger configuration

-- Palm simulator included
+- Palm simulator

 - Restricted joint movement